-The Foundation also manages all of the service contracts related to the accounting and fundraising software shared by the DSOs.
-As part of this contract, the Alumni Association pays the Foundation for the costs attributed to their use of the software and the credit card processing system.
-Amounts owed from the Alumni Association to the Foundation for these purposes was \$21,561 and \$14,529 as of June 30, 2021 and 2020, respectively.
-The total amount owed from the Foundation to the Alumni Association for reimbursement of payments made on their behalf was \$0 and \$1,794 as of June 30, 2021 and 2020, respectively.
+The Foundation manages the service contracts related to the accounting and fundraising software shared by the DSOs.
+As part of this contract, the Alumni Association pays the Foundation for the costs attributed to its use of the software and the credit card processing system.
+In addition, the Foundation manages purchasing cards for the Alumni Association.
+The Foundation and Alumni Association also receive certain contributions on behalf of the other.
+Depending on the nature of the donation, these assets may be held for a period of time or immediately transferred.
+The total amount owed from the Foundation to the Alumni Association was \$56 and \$0 as of June 30, 2022 and 2021, respectively.
+The total amount owed from the Alumni Association to the Foundation was \$27,219 and \$21,561 as of June 30, 2022 and 2021, respectively.

 Florida State University Real Estate Foundation, Inc. (Real Estate Foundation) - The Real Estate Foundation operates to receive, hold, manage, lease, develop or sell real estate for the benefit of the University and to provide expertise and strategic support for all of the University's real estate needs.
-The Foundation received proceeds from the Real Estate Foundation pertaining to the sale of properties totaling \$875,527 and \$567 during the years ended June 30, 2021 and 2020, respectively.
-In addition, the Foundation provided support for property carrying costs to the Real Estate Foundation in the amount of \$1,095 and \$11,402 for the years ended June 30, 2021 and 2020.
-Amounts owed from the Real Estate Foundation to the Foundation for proceeds not yet transferred at year-end were \$417,382 and \$0 as of June 30, 2021 and 2020, respectively.
-The Foundation and Real Estate Foundation also often receive certain contributions on behalf of the other.
+The Foundation received proceeds from the Real Estate Foundation pertaining to the sale of properties totaling \$378,252 and \$875,527 during the years ended June 30, 2022 and 2021, respectively.
+In addition, the Foundation provided support for property carrying costs to the Real Estate Foundation in the amount of \$2,475 and \$1,095 for the years ended June 30, 2022 and 2021, respectively.

+The Foundation manages the service contracts related to the accounting and fundraising software shared by the DSOs.
+As part of this contract, the Real Estate Foundation pays the Foundation for the costs attributed to its use of the software and the credit card processing system.
+In addition, the Foundation manages purchasing cards for the Real Estate Foundation.
+The Foundation and Real Estate Foundation also receive certain contributions on behalf of the other.
 Depending on the nature of the donation, these assets may be held for a period of time or immediately transferred.
-The total amount owed to the Real Estate Foundation from the Foundation was \$2,979 as of June 30, 2021 and 2020.
+The total amount owed from the Real Estate Foundation to the Foundation was \$1,422 and \$421,562 as of June 30, 2022 and 2021, respectively.
+The total amount owed to the Real Estate Foundation from the Foundation was \$2,979 as of June 30, 2022 and 2021.

-The Foundation provided support to the Real Estate Foundation for administrative expenses of \$100,000 for the years ended June 30, 2021 and 2020, respectively.
+The Foundation provided support to the Real Estate Foundation for administrative expenses of \$100,000 for the years ended June 30, 2022 and 2021.
 In April 2013, the Foundation made available to the Real Estate Foundation a \$2.5 million line of credit.
 The line of credit has been extended in order to provide the Real Estate Foundation with the additional funding it requires to fulfill its mission to acquire, hold, manage, lease, mortgage, develop, administer or sell real property for the benefit of the University.
 Interest will be paid monthly based on the amount of principal outstanding and principal borrowings will be repaid upon the sale of property purchased with the line of credit.
-As of June 30, 2021, the Real Estate Foundation has not drawn any advances nor accrued any receivable for this line of credit.
+As of June 30, 2022, the Real Estate Foundation has not drawn any advances nor accrued any receivable for this line of credit.